-A while ago, my dad was telling me about helping people with serious drug addictions.
-After doing this for years, he told me he had learned that the real problem for recovering drug addicts is not the drugs.
+A while ago, my dad was telling me about helping people with drug addictions.
+After doing this for years, he told me he had learned that the biggest problem for recovering drug addicts is not the drugs.
 It’s the friends.

 Letting go of your body’s addiction to heroine is one thing.
 But when you just sobered up after losing all your non-junkie friends to your addiction, where do you go?